cypriss/mouth/README.md

 ## Tech

 * **Ruby** - 1.9.2+ is required.
 Ruby was chosen because many Ruby shops already have it deployed as part of their infrastucture.
-By putting everything in Ruby, node + python + xyz arne't needed.
+By putting everything in Ruby, node + python aren't needed.
 * **MongoDB** -  Mouth stores metrics in Mongo.
 Mongo was chosen for 3 reasons:
   * It's very easy to install and get going
   * It has drivers for everything, so getting at your data is super easy